siamr7466/siamr7466/README.md

 ## 🎯 Professional Approach

 I believe in writing clean, maintainable, and scalable code that solves real-world problems.
-Learning AI
+Learning AI and Using

 I enjoy working on meaningful projects that challenge my abilities, improve my development skills, and create real value for users.